 |Length of Time:||Recommended self-drive tours start at 3 days and range up to 14 days.
 It all depends on how much time you have and how many stops you want to make.|

 |Best time to go:||Summer (November – March) has the warmest weather and is the most popular time to visit.
 To beat the Christmas holiday crowds, we recommend visiting in late summer/early fall, between February and April.
 Spring (September to October) on the other hand offers fantastic opportunities for whale watching.|

 There are dozens of sights, activities, and standard pit stops along this route.
 The itinerary really depends on how much time you have and what you want to do.

-It’s also worth noting, that while Cape Town is not technically on the Garden Route (it ends well before that in Mossel Bay), most tours will use the start or end point as Cape Town.
-This is due to Cape Town being a more convenient place to start/end tours than Mossel Bay, as well as the city being one of the top attraction in South Africa in its own right.
+It’s also worth noting, that while Cape Town is not technically on the Garden Route (it ends well before that in Mossel Bay), most tours will use the start or endpoint as Cape Town.
+This is because Cape Town is a more convenient place to start/end tours in than Mossel Bay, and the city, in its own right, is also one of the top attractions in any South Africa tour.

 Day 1: Port Elizabeth to Knysna